wepl/hrtmon/readme-whdload.txt

-to use the whdload commands whdload version 8.1.1908 or better is required moreover in the HRTmonPrefs the option "No VBR move" must be checked
+to use the WHDLoad commands WHDLoad version 8.1.1908 or better is required, moreover in the HRTmonPrefs the option "No VBR move" must be checked

 the following commands are currently available: